Jesseatgao/movie-downloader/README.md

 `-D DIR`: specify _DIR_ to save downloaded videos.

-`-d {fhd,shd,hd,sd}`: specify the definition of the video to download. `fhd,shd,hd,sd` correspond to `1080P, 720P, 480P, 270P` respectively.
+`-d {uhd,fhd,shd,hd,sd}`: specify the definition of the video to download. `uhd,fhd,shd,hd,sd` correspond to `4K, 1080P, 720P, 480P, 270P` respectively.

 `-p PROXY`: specify the proxy server _PROXY_ (in the form of `http://[user:password@]host:port`)
     used to get web pages or download videos (if configured in `conf/dlops.conf`).